codefordenver/2017-Annual-Report/README.md

 ## Adding a new slide for animations
 1. Increment the @numberOfSlides variable in styles.less
 2. Add CSS styles for the new slide.
-In styles.less, under .carousel, add a position rule under each of the &--background, &--midground and &--foreground files:
+In styles.less, under .carousel, add a position rule under each of the &--background, &--foreground and &--foreground files:
 ```CSS
 &.position-[POSITION] {
 	left: @width * -[POSITION-1];